Dynamic Therapy for Conscious Living

 -

-Self-awareness is a critical and necessary skill for progress and change: we have to know when our mind is pushing us to do the things that keep us stuck.
-This allows us to create space between triggers and responses.
+Self-awareness is a critical and necessary skill for progress and change: we have to know when our mind is pushing us to do the things that keep us stuck in unworkable patterns.
+Awareness allows us to create space between triggers and responses.
 Otherwise, our mind will always be ahead of us (over-protecting/preserving).
-It is not enough to logically understand it: self-awareness needs to be practiced regularly regardless of how good/bad or motivated/uninterested we feel.
-This often emphasizes self-monitoring, mindfulness, perspective-taking, and attentional/observational skills.
+It is not enough to logically understand awareness as an idea: awareness is a skill that must be practiced regularly regardless of how good/bad or motivated/uninterested we feel.
+This often emphasizes self-monitoring, mindfulness, perspective-taking (sense of self, others, the world), and developing flexible attentional and observational skills.

 Without self-awareness, we are on autopilot (i.e., the mind and your feelings take over), which can lead us astray and toward more problems and suffering.